Tags: cornmeal, quick breads

 2 eggs

-Variations: More sugar, if you want really sweet cornbread, or less sugar if you plan to add vegetables to the mixture–you can add a cup or so of diced, sauteed onions, peppers, anything that appeals to you.
+Variations: More sugar, if you want really sweet cornbread, or less sugar if you plan to add vegetables to the mixture-you can add 1/2 cup or so diced, sauteed onions, peppers, anything that appeals to you.
 Add shredded cheese, or corn, or even chopped pecans.
 (I like it with pecans especially with a sweet, sweet cornbread mixture.)

 4 cups flour